Woman Reportedly Rushed To The Hospital After Crying Hysterically While Watching ‘Avengers: Endgame’

 — Cam Williams (@MrCamW) April 23, 2019

 Avengers: Endgame will likely have a lot more chances to make fans cry in the coming weeks.
 The movie is projected to break the worldwide box office record as it continues to draw in fans, including many making multiple visits to say goodbye to the current phase of the series.
-They will also get another chance to get closure later this summer, with producers saying that the forthcoming Spider-Man: Far From Home will actually be the final movie of what is known as Phase 3 of the Marvel Cinematic Universe.
+These same fans will also get another chance to get closure later this summer, with producers saying that the forthcoming Spider-Man: Far From Home will actually be the final movie belonging to what is known as Phase 3 of the Marvel Cinematic Universe.